 Update JavaScript Version

-If you’re using an older version of JavaScript that does not support ES6 modules, consider updating to a newer version that does.
-This will allow you to use the “export” keyword without encountering the “Syntax Error: Unexpected Token ‘export'” error.
+If you’re using an older version of JavaScript that doesn’t support ES6 modules, try updating to a newer version.
+This will let you use the “export” keyword without getting the “Syntax Error: Unexpected Token ‘export'” message.

 FAQs